 Diana is a 1995 graduate of New England School of Acupuncture in Newton, Massachusetts, where she trained in both Chinese and Japanese acupuncture styles.
 In 2003, she began studying with Dr. Richard Tan, originator of the Balance Method of acupuncture, a distal point treatment style that can show instant results in treating pain without using any local needles in the pain area.
 Besides creating one of the first Community Acupuncture clinics in the country, Diana is also active in the national Community Acupuncture movement, and has facilitated trainings and taught this practice model to acupuncturists from throughout the Northeast.
 She has been in practice on Cape Cod since 1995.

 (Acupuncture) far exceeded any expectations I might have had --- I walked in using a cane, and walked out with it under my arm.
-I am not free from pain because damage has been done to these joints --- but it has and is continuing to control the amount of pain and discomfort I am in.
 It has greatly improved the quality of my life.

 N.W., Yarmouth, MA